-The Somali National Army (SNA) and regional AMISOM mission are embarked on a joint offensive targeting southern Somalia, supported by US air power.
-The SNA is, however, unlikely to prove capable of retaking significant territorial control, especially because external support will prove unsustainable and poorly co-ordinated through 2020.
-Al-Shabaab will also take advantage of deteriorating security in Puntland to expand vehicle-borne improvised explosive device (VBIED) attacks there, with the intention of targeting Bosaso port.
-VBIED attacks in Mogadishu are highly likely to be conducted against the airport, hotels, police stations, and government buildings.
+The Somali National Army (SNA) and regional African Union Mission in Somalia (AMISOM) are embarked on a joint offensive to secure key supply routes in southern Somalia, supported by US air power.
+However, the SNA is unlikely to prove capable of retaking significant territorial control and take full responsibility for operational conditions and the security environment improving around 2020.
+Al-Shabaab is taking advantage of the deteriorating security in Puntland and will probably escalate to successful vehicle-borne improvised explosive device (VBIED) attacks there.
+Bosaso port is an aspirational target.
+VBIED attacks in Mogadishu occur at least once a month targeting the airport, hotels, police stations, and government buildings.

-Disputes over the ongoing devolution process trigger violent protests between rival clans in Galkayo, Galmudug region and Garowe, Nugaal region.
-Protests triggered by wage reductions are likely to disrupt access to Berbera port in Somaliland for less than 24 hours because labour is poorly organised.
-Protests are also likely at Bosaso port over unfavourable commercial decisions causing limited disruption to freight cargo operations.
-Military wage arrears in Puntland motivate protests by security forces involving roadblocks and armed occupation of government buildings in Garowe and Bosaso.
+Disputes over the ongoing devolution process trigger violent protests, at least twice a year, between rival clans in Galkayo, Galmudug, Garowe, and Nugaal regions.
+Protests caused by wage reductions are likely to disrupt access to Berbera port in Somaliland for only up to 24 hours because labour is poorly organised.
+Protests are also likely at Bosaso port over unfavourable commercial decisions, causing limited disruption to freight cargo operations.
+Military wage arrears in Puntland intensify protests by security forces around January 2019 presidential election there, involving roadblocks and the non-violent occupation of government buildings in Galkayo and Garowe.

 Vaccinations required to enter the country